beyondtracks/nsw-rfs-geojson-feeds/README.md

 An archive of historical feed data is kept as a Git repository at [https://github.com/beyondtracks/nsw-rfs-majorincidents-archive](https://github.com/beyondtracks/nsw-rfs-majorincidents-archive) together with a time series visualisation at [https://github.com/beyondtracks/nsw-rfs-majorincidents-timeseries](https://github.com/beyondtracks/nsw-rfs-majorincidents-timeseries).

-_NSW RFS Current Incidents are © State of New South Wales (NSW Rural Fire Service).
+_NSW RFS Current Incidents and Hazard Reduction data is © State of New South Wales (NSW Rural Fire Service).
 For current information go to www.rfs.nsw.gov.au.
 Licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0)._

 ## Where is it used?